gigascience/gigadb-website/docs/SETUP_PROVISIONING.md

 The application should be available at the url defined in $REMOTE_HOME_URL for the staging environment

-For the FTP, trigger on the Gitlab pipelione the build job `PureFtpdBuildStaging`, and upon success trigger the deployment with `PureFtpdDeployStaging`.
+For the FTP, trigger on the Gitlab pipeline the build job `PureFtpdBuildStaging`, and upon success trigger the deployment with `PureFtpdDeployStaging`.

 >**Note:** The `build_staging` and `sd_gigadb` jobs are automated, so if you take too long to perform step 3, the jobs may run and fails.
 >That's fine, you can just trigger the jobs manually whenever you have completed step 3.